D&O Fiduciary Duties to Multiple Classes of Stockholders

 Partner

-Wachtell Lipton Rosen & Katz, New York
+Wachtell Lipton Rosen & Katz

 He focuses primarily on mergers and acquisitions, corporate governance and securities law matters.
 He has advised a range of public and private entities in a variety of industries in connection with mergers, acquisitions, divestitures, hostile takeover bids and defenses, proxy contests, joint ventures, financing transactions and corporate governance matters.